Sunday, November 24, 2024

 Brenda here.

-Yes, the belief that writing and editing a book is the end of the writer's part in the publishing process has been many times debunked.
+Yes, the belief that writing and editing a book are the end of the writer's part in the publishing process has been many times debunked.
 After the book's release, publicity and marketing will also fall primarily on the writer's shoulders even if unwelcome.
 How many writers have thought as they're heading out the door to an event, all I want to do is stay home and write.

 Like any skill, it takes time to become comfortable and proficient at marketing/publicity, and learning from those who've been successful is a good place to start.
 I remember going to my first Bouchercon in Baltimore, where several big name and lesser known authors sat on panels.
-It quickly became clear which authors were more comfortable, and accomplished in front of a crowd.
+It quickly became clear which authors were more comfortable and accomplished in front of a crowd.
 The ones who'd been in the business a while and experienced success told funny and interesting stories, interacted with the other authors, and didn't talk about their book unless asked.
 This appealed to my reticence to pound people on the head about my own book, and my goal not to bore anyone.
 This also helped me when I was alone on stage or giving a workshop - while the goal is to sell books, it shouldn't be the focus of the presentation.

 When I started in this business twenty years ago, most of the authors at events were handing out 'bling' with their name and book cover, such as key chains, pencils, erasers ... you name it.
 I accumulated a lot of their stuff at book conferences, but can't say it enticed me to purchase their books.
 I decided bookmarks with my contact info were enough bling, and my publisher supplied them.
 Win win.